Louise Jordan Miln: Biography

 In 1896, they moved to London, England where they bought a monthly periodical called The British Realm, which George edited.
 Louise contributed many articles and continued writing.
 George died in 1917 and Miln continued her writing career.
 She completed Mr. Wu in 1918, based on the successful earlier play by H.M.
 Vernon and Harold Owen.
 The novel focuses on ancient traditions and the vengeance that, seemingly, must follow the clandestine relationship between a Chinese mandarin's daughter and her young American lover.
 The book was very popular and it was eventually made into a film starring Lon Chaney.
 This led to 15 more novels, mainly romances set in China which sold well at the time.

 One of her books, The Green Goddess, is based on a play by William Archer about a Shangri-La-type place.
 Miln’s 1922 novel is set in British controlled India.
 Captain Anthony Crespin brings his beautiful young bride Lucilla there to continue his military service.
 The two of them, with their airplane pilot, have an emergency landing in a remote mountainous enclave outside of the control of British regiments.
 They are held as captives when the ruler of the hidden land falls in love with Lucilla.
 A silent film The Green Goddess (1923) and a Vitaphone remake The Green Goddess (1930) were released within a decade of the successful play and novel.

 She purchased a house in Trepied, France, just across the channel where she died in 1933.

 Works

 Mr. & Mrs. Sên explores the difficulties a British woman and Chinese man face when they fall in love in Washington D.C.
 After visiting China together, they decide to make their home in England.

 Ruben and Ivy Sên follows the lives of the children of Mr. & Mrs. Sên.
 Ruben Sên has the physical features of his English mother while he has the "Chinese soul" of his father.
 Ivy Sên hates her Chinese appearance and heritage with an unforgiving vehemence.

 It Happened in Peking is set during the siege in 1900.
 Trapped British and Americans tourists seek to survive during the conflict between China and the rest of the world.
 Epigraph: “If you prick us, do we not bleed?
 If you tickle us, do we not laugh?
 If you poison us, do we not die? and if you wrong us, shall we not revenge?"

+Quaint Korea is a set of reminiscences of the Far East, comparing Korea with its neighbours Japan and China.
+The descriptions cover architecture, men, women, morals, art, theatre and many other topics.
+Written to entertain but critical as to common perceptions in the West, including those of other travel writers.
+It gives descriptions of Queen Min and the daily lives of Korean ladies, concubines, geishas and the poor.